SCHOOLS OF CHOICE

 Each school district within the AAESA shall determine annually if it will accept non-resident students.
 The school districts shall publish the grades, schools, and special programs, if any, for which enrollment may be available to non-resident applicants.
 If a school district has a limited number of positions available for non-resident applicants, the district shall:

-Provide notice to the general public of the number of openings available, and the manner an place for submitting applications.
+- Provide notice to the general public of the number of openings available, and the manner and place for submitting applications.

 Previous year Schools of Choice students may remain in the non-resident district until graduation.
 A district does not need to retain a student who gets expelled.

 Non-resident applicants residing in the same household shall receive preference over other applicants.

 Schools of Choice students must meet the same criteria as resident students to be accepted for enrollment in a grade or specialized program.

 All first-year Schools of Choice parent(s)/guardian(s) and students must meet with a building administrator or counselor prior to the start of school to schedule classes and review building procedures.